armory/documentation/_admin_guides/notifications.md

       insecure: true
 ```

-Once you've added this config and restarted your Spinnaker cluster you should quickly start seeing events appear in Splunk although indexing might delay the results in the search UI.
+Once you've added this config, restart your spinnaker service: `service armory-spinnaker restart`.
+You should start seeing events appear in Splunk although indexing might delay the results in the search UI.